mne-tools/mne-python/doc/manual/appendix/c_release_notes.rst

   to mne_setup_source_space.

-- Rotation of the coordinate frame in the coordinate system alignment dialog, see :ref:`CACEHGCD`.
+- Rotation of the coordinate frame in the coordinate system alignment dialog.

-- Several new graphics output file formats as well as automatic and snapshot output modes, see :ref:`CACIJFII`.
+- Several new graphics output file formats as well as automatic and snapshot output modes.

 - It is now possible to inquire timecourses from stc overlays.
   Both labels and surface picking are supported.

-- Added an option to include surface vertex numbers to the timecourse output, see :ref:`CACJJGFA`.
+- Added an option to include surface vertex numbers to the timecourse output.

-- Overlays matching the scalp surface can now be loaded, see :ref:`CACFCHEC`.
+- Overlays matching the scalp surface can now be loaded.

 - The dipole display dialog has now control over the dipole display properties.
-Multiple dipoles can be now displayed, see :ref:`CACGGAIA`.
+Multiple dipoles can be now displayed.

 - Time stepping with cursor keys has been added.